You're reading the Northern Ireland version.Change region →

 • Serious matters — deaths in custody, serious injuries, corruption, discrimination — are automatically referred to the IOPC.

-• You can complain directly to the police force (at a police station, in writing, or online) or directly to the IOPC.
+• File directly with the force (at a station, in writing, or online) or directly with the IOPC.
+Either route works; the IOPC will pass routine matters back down.

-• Write down everything you remember as soon as possible — dates, times, locations, badge numbers, witnesses.
+• Write everything down now — dates, times, locations, shoulder numbers, vehicle markings, witnesses.
+Memory degrades fast.

 What should you NOT do?